beginning of content

 It can take a few days for your colostrum milk to become mature milk.
 During this time your newborn may be hungry and unsettled.

-Frequent breastfeeding helps manage this and will also increases your supply.
+Frequent breastfeeding helps manage this and will also increase your supply.
+Your health team may also recommend that you express milk to increase your supply.

 A sleepy baby